 - Student Action

 The key concepts are central to the curriculum and are presented in the form of key questions.
-It is these questions that shape the unit of inquiry giving it direction and purpose.
-The concepts have been carefully developed to encourage students to develop further open ended questions and think more broadly and deeply as they develop their inquiries and understandings.
+It is these questions that shape each unit of inquiry giving it direction and purpose.
+The concepts have been carefully developed to encourage students to develop further open-ended questions and think more broadly and deeply as they develop their inquiries and understandings.

 These concepts are: